adenk2/IS477/README.md

   * Cite original NOAA and USDA sources
 * **License Text:** https://creativecommons.org/licenses/by/4.0/

+## Data Dictionary
+Please see `Output_Datasets_Data_Dictionary.pdf` in IS477/data/ for a full data dictionary of our integrated dataset.
+This dictionary includes variable names, descriptions, source, units, and general interpretation.

 ## Code/Software

 All Python scripts, Jupyter notebooks, and analysis code in this repository: